znsio/specmatic-documentation/documentation/contract_tests.md

 }
 ```

 Note that "repository" is missing.
 Specamtic will look for the contract in the git repository containing specmatic.json.
+It's presumed that specmatic.json would be in a git repository, as the project would have to be pushed into some git repository.

 ### Authentication In CI For HTTPS Git Source

-Most git providers will authenticate the Git checkout using an OAuth2 bearer token.
+Specmatic does a checkout of the git repository from the repository given in specmatic.json.
+On your laptop, the git command will take care of authentication and prompt you for a password.
+But a build on a CI server runs headless without no chance for a user to enter credentials.

+Instead, Specmatic can do the checkout using OAuth2 authentication, which is also supported by most git providers.

 Add a key named "auth" to specmatic.json, as seen in the example below.